CURRENT PHILIPPINE ENTRY RESTRICTIONS

 9. Copy of Filipino spouse's / child's valid Philippine passport

-11. Proof that the Filipino spouse, parent/s, and/or child/children of the applicant is/are currently in the Philippines
+10. Proof that the Filipino spouse, parent/s, and/or child/children of the applicant is/are currently in the

-> Affidavits or certifications signed by local government officials where the Filipino spouse or child/children reside, attesting that they are indeed in their place of residence in the Philippines.
+Notarized affidavits or certifications signed by local government officials where the Filipino spouse or minor child reside, attesting that they are indeed in their place of residence in the Philippines.

-12. Unused, self-stamped, self-addressed return envelope preferably with tracking features (ex.
-Xpresspost envelope)
+11. Unused, self-stamped, self-addressed return envelope preferably with tracking features (ex.
+Xpresspost